Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Conclusion and Summary

 \section{Conclusion and Summary}

 In this paper, we have shown how safe control laws can be learned from expert demonstrations under system model and measurement map uncertainties.
 We first presented robust output control barrier functions (ROCBFs) as a means to enforce safety, which is here defined as the ability of a system to remain within a safe set using the notion of forward invariance.
 We then proposed an optimization problem to learn such ROCBFs from safe expert demonstrations, and presented verifiable conditions for the validity of the ROCBF.
 These conditions are stated in terms of the density of the data and on Lipschitz and boundedness constants of the learned function as well as the models of the system dynamics and the measurement map.
+We proposed an algorithmic implementation of our theoretical framework to learn ROCBFs in practice.
 Finally, our simulation studies show how to learn safe control laws from RGB camera images within the autonomous driving simulator CARLA.